Edit FTP Call Unit

 • FTP Call Unit

-FTP Call Unit Overview Purpose: The FTP Call Unit is an action unit in the Flow Editor/Designer that enables a flow to connect to an FTP/SFTP server to perform file-based operations during execution.
-This unit allows automation flows to securely ...
+Overview The FTP Call Unit is an action unit in the Flow Editor/Designer that enables a flow to connect to an FTP/SFTP server to perform file-based operations during execution.
+This unit allows automation flows to securely transfer, retrieve, or ...

 • Edit Component Flow